 establishing the nonnegativity claim for $V^Q$.
-To obtain nonnegativity of $Q$ we recall \eqref{eqn:additive_holdings} which yields
+To obtain the nonnegativity of $Q_i$, we recall \eqref{eqn:additive_holdings}, which yields

-where we again used nonnegativity of $\Gamma$ and that $G(0,\mu(0)) \leq 1$.
-The nonnegativity of $G(t,\cdot)$ and concavity of $G(t,\cdot)$ guarantee that the right hand side of \eqref{eqn:Qi_bound} is nonnegative as shown in the proof of \cite[Proposition~4.5]{karatzas2017trading} (see equation (7.7) in their paper).
-This establishes nonnegativity of $Q_i$ and completes the proof. \end{proof}
+where we again used the nonnegativity of $\Gamma$ and that $G(0,\mu(0)) \leq 1$.
+The nonnegativity of $G(t,\cdot)$ and concavity of $G(t,\cdot)$ guarantee that the right-hand side of \eqref{eqn:Qi_bound} is nonnegative; see the proof of \cite[Proposition~4.5]{karatzas2017trading}, specifically equation~(7.7) therein.
+This establishes the nonnegativity of $Q_i$ and completes the proof. \end{proof}